Twin Cities 400: July 1959 derailment

-On July 30, 1959, the Twin Cities 400 left the rails between Knapp, Dunn County, Wisconsin and Menomonie, Wisconsin.
+On July 30, 1959, the Twin Cities 400 left the rails between Knapp and Menomonie in Dunn County, Wisconsin.
 Fifty people were taken to area hospitals with injuries out of the 115 passengers.
+Trees along the elevated railway prevented the rail coaches from plummeting to Highway 12 below.
+This was locally known as the "Miracle of the trees."

 Equipment

 The 400 was notable for fast trains of its day in that it originally ran with rebuilt or upgraded, rather than new equipment.
 This stood in stark comparison to the Milwaukee Road's Hiawatha and the Burlington Zephyrs, each of which first ran with brand new locomotives and cars.
 Each 400 train required two steam locomotives, which were swapped partway through the trip, primarily because some grease fittings on the train could not withstand the entire journey at high speed.

 The steam locomotives were upgraded to feature a 45° lamp on top of the boiler just ahead of the smokestack.
 These lights were intended to announce the approach of the train and could be seen for a great distance in rural areas.
 In 1937, one locomotive was equipped with a prototype Mars light, the first ever put into use.
 The three-million-candela lamp had a gyrating reflector which traced a figure-8 pattern ahead of the engine.

 C&NW updated the train in 1939 with two pairs of EMD E3A locomotives and lightweight streamlined passenger cars.
 Two engines were required because the diesels didn't have as much power as the older steam locomotives.
 However, they were extremely reliable, with only one major breakdown in the first two years of service.
 These were followed by E6 locomotives in 1941, and E7s in 1947.
 E8s saw some service in the 1950s, though they were initially purchased for other routes.